wp-plugins/random-joke/readme.txt

 == Description ==

+Widget random joke displays random categorized jokes on your blog.
+There are over 25,000 jokes in 75 categories.
+Jokes are saved on our database, so you don't need to have space for all that information.
+Widget does not use database, but caches data to a file.

 The main features:

 * You can add as many widgets as you need, each with it's individual set of options and display one joke from all categories or just selected ones.

+* You can set maximum jokes length in words and display only short jokes for example.

 == Installation ==